Aswad135/Aswad135/README.md

 ### Hi there 👋

 You've reached Aswad's Profile.
-He is a Software Engineering Graduate working as a professional since April 2021.
-Currently, he is working as a Full Stack Web Developer (Java SpringBoot | Angular).
-Before that, he was working as a freelancer for about 3 years.
+He is a Software Engineering Graduate working as a Senior Software Engineer at multiple MNCs including [Telenor Microfinance Bank](https://www.telenor.com/about/our-companies/asia/telenor-financial-services/), [Photogauge](https://photogauge.com/) and [2iQ Research](https://www.2iqresearch.com/).
+Currently, he is working as a Full Stack Web Developer (Java SpringBoot | Angular | NextJs).
+He has also working experience with AWS services and has worked on several services like EC2, S3, Lambda and many others.
+Before all this, he was working as a freelancer for about 3 years.

  🔭 He is currently working on Java Spring Boot to make efficient and robust Backend applications.